23f3004092/create-portfolio-abc/README.md

-# Web Developer Portfolio
+# UI/UX Designer Portfolio

-This is a portfolio website for a web developer showcasing projects and contact information.
+This is a portfolio website for a UI/UX designer showcasing projects and contact information.

 ## Features
-- Projects section displaying multiple project cards
+- Projects section displaying multiple project cards with links to GitHub
 - Contact form for inquiries

 ## Technology Stack